 DIGITIZE Story Gathering Workshop

-Each year, EchoX’s DIGITIZE hosts a paid workshop opportunity for Washington State high school students to learn storytelling skills that centers around “own voices,” a central theme of unity and understanding across cultures (and community).
-Student participants in this workshop receive compensation upon submission of their final piece, either a minimum 1000-word article or a roughly three-minute audio piece.
+Story Gathering: Workshop is an award-winning paid workshop opportunity for Washington State high school students to learn storytelling skills that centers around “own voices,” a central theme of unity and understanding across cultures (and community), and ethnic cultural identity.
+Student participants in this workshop receive compensation upon submission of their final piece.
+The amount of compensation the student receives is dependent on program funding at the time of the workshop.
+The program has a counterpart for young adults (18-29), Story Gathering: Sandbox.

 2024 Story Gathering Workshop Pieces: